 - Use the opportunity of the cable car & market tour to learn about the culture of the country.

 - There is no limit on your time with Gladys, but you may need to join a queue as her services are very popular!

 - You will be sent a photo as a souvenir after the tour.

 - Prices start from US$18.75, depending on the number of people involved.
-You can also purchase the tour as a gift.

 I would recommend recording the session if you can.
 I had asked permission ahead of time & although I was unable to video it (due to my lack of technical expertise), I recorded the audio on my phone.”

 I thoroughly enjoyed my virtual fortune teller visit & would recommend the experience to anyone.
 Grab a few friends, maybe a glass of wine, your laptop & keep your mind open.
 You never know what you might learn!